-Single sign-on (SSO) is an authentication method which allows users to access multiple systems using one account.
-In Hyvor Talk, SSO can be used to allow users to use the plugin without having a Hyvor account but an account on publisher's website.
+Single sign-on (SSO) is an authentication method that allows users to access multiple systems using one account.
+In Hyvor Talk, SSO can be used to allow users to log in to the comments section without having a Hyvor account but an account on your website.

 Hyvor Talk supports two Single Sign-on methods.

 Important: When you enable Single Sign-on for your website, we create new website-specific accounts for each user, which are different from Hyvor accounts.
 These accounts can only be used to comment, vote, react, etc. in the embed of the assigned website.

 In stateless SSO, Hyvor Talk does not save the login state of the user.
 Each time you tell Hyvor Talk if the user is logged in or not.
 If he is logged in, you send their data to us.

 If you use an identity provider that supports OpenID Connect protocol, you can use OpenID Connect SSO to easily integrate Hyvor Talk with your identity provider.

 - When loading Hyvor Talk, publishers let it know whether the user has logged in or not.

 - If the user is logged in, the website owner sends user information such as name, picture, etc.